chukharev/520/README.md

 - calculate, interpret, and report standard performance metrics (accuracy, precision, recall, F1-score) of the system

 Assessment: a two-page write-up about the implementation and evaluation of the tokenizer (Methods and Results sections) - 30 points max, according to the following rubric:
-- clear and effective description of the methods - 10 points;
+- precise, succint and reproducible description of the methods - 10 points
-- clear and effective description of the results - 10 points;
+- clear, accurate and unbiased presentation of the results - 10 points
-- correct calculation of the reliability index and the system performance metrics - 10 points.
+- correct calculation of the reliability index and the system performance metrics - 10 points

 **Topic 3.
 Computational analysis of English spelling: editing distance (Weeks 5-6)**